usdot-jpo-ode/jpo-cvmanager/resources/keycloak/README.md

 ## Migration Steps

 This section describes the steps required to add this custom user provider to an existing cvmanager deployment.
-These steps will assume that there is existing user data in the postgres public.users table.
-If these steps aren't followed correctly, user data will not be linked correctly between postgres and keycloak, and may require more manual steps to re-link.
+If followed correctly, there will be no action required by users (other than possible having local users re-set their credentials, more on that later), and no user data will be lost.

 1. Deploy the updated keycloak image
-   - This will add the custom-user-provider and custom-protocol-mappers, by won't deploy them if you don't wipe the postgresql volume.
-That is good, we don't want the custom-user-provider enabled right now
+   - This will add the custom-user-provider and custom-protocol-mappers to keycloak, but will not enable them yet (assuming the postgres volume is persisted)
 2. Update the postgres public.users table definition by running the following script in postgres: [user_provider_table_update.sql](../sql_scripts/update_scripts/user_provider_table_update.sql)
 3. In the Keycloak admin console, delete all of the google-idp provided users
    - For google-authenticated users, there is no necessary information stored here